SAMeh-ZAGhloul/Virtual-Quantum-Reality-VQR_True-Uniform-Random-Number-TURN/README.md

 ## Additional Files

-*   `NIST-80022-Statistical Test Suite.pdf`: This document contains the NIST 800-22 Statistical Test Suite, which is relevant for evaluating the randomness of the VQR/TURN generator.
+*   `NIST.SP.800-90B.pdf`: This document contains the NIST SP 800-90B Recommendation for the Entropy Sources Used for Random Bit Generation.
 *   `Quantum Permutation Pad.pdf`: This PDF provides foundational information about the Quantum Permutation Pad (QPP) concept.